mwaldleben/FourSidedCavityFlow.jl/README.md

 <img src="./cavity.png" width="280" height="280">

-This project aims at developing a set of numerical algorithms for the study of the dynamics, linear stability, and bifurcations arising in the four-sided cavity flow.
+This project aims at developing a set of numerical algorithms for the study of the dynamics, linear stability, and bifurcations arising in the regularized four-sided cavity flow.
 This problem has recently been vindicated as an ideal benchmark problem for testing the accuracy and reliability of Navier-Stokes solvers.
-The flows arising in this problem exhibit all kinds of fundamental bifurcations (local and global), such as pitchfork, fold, Hopf, and homoclinic, some of them subcritical.
-These bifurcations seem to take place for low or moderate Reynolds numbers, thus alleviating the spatial resolution required to obtain accurate results.
+The flows arising in this problem exhibit all kinds of fundamental bifurcations, such as pitchfork, fold, Hopf, and homoclinic, some of them subcritical.
+These bifurcations take place for low or moderate Reynolds numbers, thus alleviating the spatial resolution required to obtain accurate results.

 ## Installation